 * Only for eligible individuals (for medical purposes)

-The list of labs offering COVID-19 testing for travel in the US is growing every day, so we’ll keep updating this list as new centers start testing for traveling purposes.
+The list of U.S. labs offering these tests is growing every day, so we’ll keep updating it as new centers start testing for travel purposes.

 Best places to get a Covid-19 test for travel – State by state

-Here is a list of available nationwide clinics to help you get quick COVID test results for travel.
+If you’re still unsure about where to get a PCR test for travel near you, here is a list of clinics in several states.
 If your state isn’t listed here, try checking for a local pharmacy like CVS.
 Also, some metropolitan areas have partnered with third-party companies like Curative to offer fast PCR tests for travelers.

 - 1st Choice Phlebotomy Service does coronavirus testing for travel in Maricopa County and accepts most major insurance.
 Results come within 2-3 days.